Reimagining Professional Development: A Conversation With the Education Support Centres of Ireland

 Gibney: Now we have access to CPD for all, without the issues of location, distance, and travel time.
 We’ve gotten many, many emails from teachers thanking us for the convenience of attending a course from the comfort of their own home.

 Shane Hartigan, Integrated Media Solutions: The aspect of inclusion is a big one.
 Zoom’s Live Transcription is opening up a new world for participants who haven’t been able to engage previously because of various disabilities.
 It also allows people who previously couldn’t get a childminder, who had other commitments or couldn’t travel, to jump into a continuous professional development course from their kitchen table.

 Terry O’Sullivan: This is the future of professional development.
 When the history books are written, this will be a huge moment in the history of education in Ireland.
 Yes, there will always be room for face-to-face training — and it will be preferred by some — but the ability to engage with large numbers of people over Zoom has been hugely transformational.

-Visit zoom.com/education to see how educational organisations are using Zoom to engage their community and provide support to schools and teachers.
+Visit the Zoom for Education page to see how educational organisations are using Zoom to engage their community and provide support to schools and teachers.